 In 1859 he moved to New York City, where began his career as a painter.
 He visited the front during the Civil War and his first important paintings were of Civil War subjects.
 In 1867 he spent a year in France.
 At Gloucester, Massachusetts, in 1873 he began to paint in watercolor.
 In 1875 he submitted his last drawing to Harper's Weekly, ending his career as an illustrator.
 He traveled widely in the 1870s in New York State, to Virginia, and Massachusetts, and in 1881 he began a two-year stay in England, living in Cullercoats, near Newcastle.

 Returning to America in 1883, he settled at Prout's Neck, Maine, where he would live for the rest of his life.
 He continued to travel widely, to the Adirondacks, Canada, Bermuda, Florida, and the Caribbean, in all those places painting the watercolors upon which much of his later fame would be based.
 In 1890 he painted the first of the series of seascapes at Prout's Neck that were the most admired of his late paintings in oil.
 Homer died in his Prout's Neck studio on September 30, 1910.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Downes, William Howe.
 The Life and Works of Winslow Homer.
 Boston, 1911.